rackerlabs/riss/cookbook/approach-to-integration.md

 # Solution

 Rackspace has adopted a RESTful Service Oriented Architecture [(SOA)](#references).
-All integration API functionality should be provided by services that follow the RESTful best practices described by entries in the Rackspace Service Oriented Architecture Cookbooks, which instruct developers on how to create services that follow the Rackspace SOA Guidelines.
+All integration API functionality should be provided by services that follow the RESTful best practices.
+In addition to synchronous API calls, Rackspace also uses event driven architecture for service integration.

-(Paragraph on Event Driven Architecture/Cloud Feeds)

 # Discussion